flippercloud/flipper/docs/Optimization.md

 ## Memoization

 By default, Flipper will preload and memoize all features to ensure one adapter call per request.
-This means no matter how many times you check features, Flipper will only make one network request to Mongo, Redis, or whatever adapter you are using for the length of the request.
+This means no matter how many times you check features, Flipper will only make one network request to Postgres, MySQL, Redis, Mongo or whatever adapter you are using for the length of the request.

 ### Preloading